 Permanent or Demi-Permanent Dye

-These kinds of dyes are less forgiving options for acquiring pastel hair but still easy to use.
+These kinds of dyes are less forgiving options for acquiring pastel hair but are still easy to use.
 The key here is to apply the product quickly and evenly using a tinting brush—just like when you pre-lightened your hair.
 Your hair should once again be sectioned for this to ensure speed and an even result.

-These pastel dyes will also have a development time you need to follow that is brand-dependent so check the guidelines for the product you're using so that you process the color for the correct amount of time.
+These pastel dyes will also have a development time you need to follow that is brand-dependent, so check the guidelines for the product you're using so that you process the color for the correct amount of time.
 Leaving it too long can be damaging, whilst rinsing it out too soon will lead to the color not taking properly or fading quickly.

 After development, wash the dye out and follow up with a good conditioner if you're experiencing any dryness.
 You can then style your new look.